 #17 Not knowing how to renew on the road

-Essential reading: the best travel insurance provider for long term travellers
+Essential reading: How to choose the best travel insurance for you

 #18 Not keeping paperwork & receipts